 Most of the world’s islands are well-explored, their secrets learned long ago, but a few remain mysterious.
 Islands shown on maps for centuries suddenly appear to vanish.
-Dangerous, top secret facilities on remote islands are abandoned or destroyed.
+Dangerous, top-secret facilities on remote islands are abandoned or destroyed.
+Islands used to house the diseased or insane offer their disturbing and haunting memories to those willing to visit.
 Sometimes, islands behave in ways seemingly inexplicable to those who discover or study them.
-An island seems to appear as if by magic, leaving experts to wonder what created it and how.

-Islands all but completely cut off from the rest of the world produce flora that are not only unique but also look as though they could grow only on an alien world.
+Islands all but completely cut off from the rest of the world produce flora that is unique and looks as though they could grow only on an alien world.
 Other islands are mysterious because of their inhabitants’ origin or fate.
 All of these ten strange and mysterious islands are truly amazing for these reasons and more.

 10 Isla Bermeja, The Lost Island

 On maps dating as far back as the 1700s, Isla Bermeja was shown off the Yucatan Peninsula’s coast, at a greater distance than any other island claimed by Mexico.
 The island was just what the country needed to extend its claim on offshore oil and stop the United States’ encroachment on Mexico’s interests in that department.
 There was just one problem: A 2009 National Autonomous University of Mexico study concluded the island doesn’t exist—at least not where it’s supposed to be.
-The search team, using underwater sensing devices and aerial reconnaissance assets, couldn’t find the island anywhere in the area in which maps indicated it should be.
+Using underwater sensing devices and aerial reconnaissance assets, the search team couldn’t find the island anywhere in the area in which maps indicated it should be.

 The island is supposed to lie 55 nautical miles farther than Mexico’s 200-nautical-mile territorial limit.
 By claiming it, Mexico would extend its oil claims into the middle of the Gulf.
 Although the lost island wasn’t found, Elias Cardenas, the head of Mexico’s congressional Maritime Committee, planned to continue his country’s search for it, hoping it might turn up elsewhere.
 Perhaps the island had sunk or submerged, he said.